 - Trace Salvador Dali's path in Catalan

-- See Perpignan, the former capital of Majorca Kingdom
+- See Perpignan, the former capital of the Kingdom of Majorca

-- Hike through Cevennes National Park & Verdon Gorge
+- Hike through Cevennes National Park and Verdon Gorge

 - Visit the Palais des Papes in Avignon

 - Sample Beaujolais wine at a gourmet tasting